United States Capitol revolutionary war and beyond header United States Capitol

 • Madison was one of the primary forces behind the creation of the United States Constitution.
 He created the primary framework on which the Constitution was built, was the principal author of it, promoted the need for it and was the primary speaker and director of the Constitutional Convention.

-• Madison was President when Congress declared war on Great Britain igniting the War of 1812 - his critics called this "Mr. Madison's War," the war unpopular in many quarters, but General Andrew Jackson's brilliant victory at New Orleans led to a huge upsurge in nationalism and destroyed the opposing party, the Federalists
+• Madison, who was in the Democratic-Republican Party, was President when Congress declared war on Great Britain igniting the War of 1812 - his critics called this "Mr. Madison's War."
+The war was unpopular in many quarters, but General Andrew Jackson's brilliant victory at New Orleans led to a huge upsurge in nationalism and destroyed the opposing party, the Federalists.

-• Madison signed the Treaty of Ghent, the document that officially ended the War of 1812
+• Madison was President when the Treaty of Ghent was signed.
+This was the document that officially ended the War of 1812.

 Selected James Madison writings and their dates

-• James Madison Quotes "A watchful eye must be kept on ourselves lest, while we are building ideal monuments of renown and bliss here, we neglect to have our names enrolled in the Annals of Heaven." - Letter to William Bradford, November 9, 1772
+• "A watchful eye must be kept on ourselves lest, while we are building ideal monuments of renown and bliss here, we neglect to have our names enrolled in the Annals of Heaven." - Letter to William Bradford, November 9, 1772

 Facts about James Madison -